thomasspina/Boid-Simulation/README.md

 #### Avoid mouse
 The `Enable Mouse Avoidance (Hold L-click)` checkbox enables or disables mouse avoidance.
 The boids will avoid the mouse if its near them and the user is left-clicking.
 ![mouse](https://github.com/user-attachments/assets/800f8a67-2cb4-4f44-8f35-b70ad8ca5dcc)
+#### Rules
+The three rules explained in the Cornell paper in the sources can be toyed with using the three sliders and corresponding checkboxes in the menu.
+Very briefly the rules are:
+* Separation: the boids avoid eachother
+* Alignment: the boids head towards the same direction when in the same flock
+* Cohesion: the boids move towards the center of the flock

 ## Technology